silasfelinus/kind_robots/content/home/about.md

 ---

 <div class="text-center">
-🤖 Hello, Human Friend!
-Welcome to Kind Robots! 🌍

-We are the Kind Robots, at an intersection of worlds, designed to show that AI and humanity can harmonize into something magical! 🎩✨

 <p> Kind Robots was created by Silas Knight using Nuxt 3, Vue Composition API, Prisma, MariaDB, & Typescript.</p>